huoxingyue14/h/_posts/travel.markdown

 description: "An ongoing project to document the places I've traveled to around the world."
 ---

 For now, here is a boring list.
 Eventually, I want to map the places I've been and what's on my bucket list hopefully using R maps.
+An extended goal is for each pin on the map to be clickable, linking to a photo album or a blog associated with that travel??

 # Domestic: